isuewo/OverimaginedShaders/README.md

 # Overimagined Shaders
 Overimagined no longer exists!
 But don't worry, we have moved!

-# Who we are now:
+# Who are we now?
 ## We are now called Euphoria Patches!

 # What is Euphoria Patches?